nomadbitcoin/kitdot/docs/roadmap.md

 ROADMAP:

+Moonshot: Vision:
+CLI For Developers and Business with Claude Code UX terminal, but for a given pre-defined technology.
+Ex: Web3.
+That's our bootstrap tech.
+Prioritize Integrate already existing available MCPs for existing tools.
+But for those unavailable but essential tools, embedded cli should be used.

-The broader vision is to have an sdk of sdks... documentation go beyond its own and inherits the included tooling/sdk docs...
+An sdk of sdks...
+documentation go beyond its and inherits the included embedded-tooling/embedded-sdk docs

 All this to disponibilize tools for builders build projects.